gcanti/gcanti.github.io/_posts/2014-09-10-an-alternative-syntax-for-react-prop-types.md

 ## Implementation

 For a complete implementation of the ideas exposed in this post see the [tcomb-react](https://github.com/gcanti/tcomb-react) library on GitHub.

+## Playground

+If you want to see tcomb-react in action, check out the [playground](http://gcanti.github.io/resources/tcomb-react-bootstrap/playground/playground.html) of tcomb-react-bootstrap, an attempt to add a type checking layer to the components of [react-bootstrap](http://react-bootstrap.github.io/).

 ## Comparison table